nwiltberg/project_msc05/_sources/code/README.md

 The jupyter notebook 'Data_Exploration' describes how the data was downloaded and how it is structured.
 It also includes the first steps to prepare the data for analysis.

 The jupyter notebook 'Data_Analysis contains all the steps that were taken to analyze the data.
 So the calculation of the functional connectivity, the classification using a supervised learning algorithm and the clustering using an unsupervised learning algorithm.

+An evaluation and discussion of the results of this project can be found in the notebook 'Discussion'.

-Furthermore, you can find the computing environment in this folder which was used to run the code.
+Furthermore, you can download the computing environment which was used to run the code.